Daisy Dunn: Career

 In 2016 she published her first two books, a biography of the Latin love poet Catullus and a new translation of his poems.
 The biography, entitled Catullus' Bedspread, received endorsements from Boris Johnson, Robert Harris and Tom Holland and was described as a "superb portrait" in The Sunday Times.
 Dunn's translation of one of Catullus' expletives resulted in a series of letters in The Times Literary Supplement and an article in The Times.
 In a 2016 article in The Guardian Simon Schama included Dunn in his list of leading female historians.

-Dunn's 2019 dual biography of Pliny the Elder and Pliny the Younger, In the Shadow Vesuvius: A Life of Pliny, published as The Shadow of Vesuvius in the US, was a New York Times Editor's Choice, a Waterstones Best History Book of 2019, and a Book of the Year in several publications.
-Dunn was interviewed ahead of its release by The Sunday Times and by Dan Snow for his podcast HistoryHit.
+Dunn's 2019 dual biography of Pliny the Elder and Pliny the Younger, In the Shadow of Vesuvius: A Life of Pliny, published as The Shadow of Vesuvius in the US, was a New York Times Editor's Choice, a Waterstones Best History Book of 2019, and a Book of the Year in several publications.
+Dunn was interviewed ahead of its release by The Sunday Times.

 Also in 2019, Dunn published an anthology of ancient stories in English translation, Of Gods and Men: 100 Stories from Ancient Greece and Rome, for which she was interviewed by Paul Ross on TalkRadio.
 A month later, she released Homer, part of a new "expert" series of Ladybird books.

 Dunn is a regular commentator, critic and columnist, writing for The Spectator, The Daily Telegraph and Literary Review, among other publications.
 She has contributed to BBC Radio 4, the BBC World Service, TalkRadio, BBC.com (Culture) and BBC 2, for which she participated in the 2016 Christmas University Challenge for notable alumni, with her team winning the series.
-In 2018 and 2019 she presented two short films on Latin phrases and Ancient Wisdom for BBC Ideas.
+In 2018 and 2019 she presented two short films on Ancient Wisdom for BBC Ideas.

 In 2020, Dunn was awarded the Classical Association Prize, which recognises efforts to bring the classics to public attention.

 Dunn's sixth book, Not Far From Brideshead: Oxford Between the Wars, a group biography of the classicists Maurice Bowra, E. R. Dodds and Gilbert Murray, was published in March 2022.
 In The Times, Laura Freeman wrote of Dunn's "gift for making the arcane accessible and the forbidding more friendly" and the book as being "a love letter to learning".
 It was described by Leo Robson in the New Statesman as "Lucid, agile, juicy, nuanced".
 It was listed as a book of the year by Waterstones, The Independent, and The Daily Telegraph.

+In 2024, Dunn published The Missing Thread: A New History of the Ancient World through the Women who Shaped It, a New Yorker best book of the year.